 Merton's unemployment rate of 3.5% is well below the London average of 5.6% and the national 4.3%.
 Combined with an employment rate that exceeds both benchmarks, this points to a borough where the working population is securely employed.

-For buy-to-let investors, low unemployment and high earnings translate directly into reliable rental income collection.
+For buy-to-let investors, the useful point is that Merton pairs low unemployment with earnings above the London median, so tenant affordability reads stronger here than the capital-wide picture.
 Merton's rental market draws tenants from professional services, healthcare, and education, three sectors with consistent London-wide demand.

 Regeneration and Investment in Merton

 More than £1 billion in regeneration investment is committed across Merton, with the largest schemes concentrated in the borough's eastern half.
-The three main projects span Morden town centre and three housing estates in Mitcham, Colliers Wood, and Morden.
+The three main projects span Morden town centre and three housing estates in Mitcham, Colliers Wood, and Morden, so the committed money is weighted towards the cheaper, higher-yielding eastern side of the borough rather than the Wimbledon end.

 - Remaking Morden (£30 million council commitment, designs by summer 2026): Merton Council agreed £30 million in January 2026 to drive regeneration of Morden town centre, with plans for thousands of new homes, a revitalised high street, and an evening economy.
 A private-sector development partner is being appointed to bring additional investment.
 Updates at Merton Council News.